sis00337/Pycharm-For-Dummies/index.md

 The guide will cover the following basic tasks that are essential for beginners.
 Screenshots and helpful hints will be provided throughout the guide to promote understanding.

 1. Setting up PyCharm
-2. Linking to Github Account
+2. Linking to GitHub Account
 3. Working with Version Control

 ---